 BRNC - COLLEGE LINGO.
-AN AGING OUT's REFRESHER: Here we have a retrospective guide to the newly discovered words, phrases and sayings bandied about liberally during Term One, as if we did'nt have enough to worry about, we had to learn a new language too.
+AN AGEING OUT's REFRESHER: Here we have a retrospective guide to the (then) newly discovered words, phrases and sayings bandied about liberally during Term One.
+As if we did'nt have enough to worry about, we had to learn a new language too.

-This guide has been drawn up to assist those of us who may now only have a vague memory of their time at BRNC, despite all that counselling though, some words and phrases live on in the memory and can be trotted out at will to confuse the average civilian......
+This guide has been drawn up to assist those of us who may now only have a vague memory of our time at BRNC, despite all that counselling though, some words and phrases live on in the memory and can be trotted out at will to confuse the average civilian......

 It has been illustrated using a "virtual" Midshipman, for arguments sake let’s call him Mr Grise, and let's set the scene.
 He is probably best placed in Blake Division as a safe repository for those aspiring naval officers blessed with ambition, purpose, good humour and an underlying sense of general bewilderment.

 In alphabetical order then;

 “Adrift” – Being late for anything in the Andrew.
 During Weeks 1 - 4 this word, previously used only to describe Robinson Crusoe’s situation, became well known to every new entrant.
 E.g. “Mr Grise was adrift for Divisions Chief, as he had one too many pints in Floaters.

 “Andrew (The)” – An Informal name given to the Royal Navy.
 Used extensively by seniors during our early days at BRNC to impress the new entrant with their accumulated knowledge and command of naval slang and terminology.